 With a lust to travel and donning my first backpack in 1985, I spent almost a year solo-backpacking around the world.

 Met loads of other travellers along the way while exploring Africa, Europe, United Kingdom, Egypt, India, and a first quick taste in Thailand.

 Travelling by bus, train, boat, and hitchhiking, cemented forever my passion for travel and photography.
 Although travelling independently, booking a 21-day Topdeck tour ensured not to miss main European sites.

 Life at Sea

-Motored Naiad to Sydney for work and to finish her fit-out, which took over 4 years (on top of the initial 5+years to launch.
+Motored Naiad to Sydney for work and to finish her fit-out, which took another 4 years – on top of the initial 5-plus years to launch.

-This part of the Australian East Coast has some of the best and most pristine cruising grounds in the world, and especially the Great Barrier Reef.
+This part of the Australian East Coast has some of the best and most pristine cruising grounds in the world, especially the Great Barrier Reef.

-A short sail to risky Venezuela to explore this spectacular country for a while, then onto Curacao.
+A short sail to risky Venezuela to explore this spectacular country for a while, before sailing to Curacao.

 An extended journey